ast-hugger/fabulae/README.md

-# Foreword

-Modern popular literary genres were not invented in the golden age of classical literature, and there were never a Roman Arthur Conan Doyle or Stephen King.
+During the golden age of classical literature, modern popular literary genres did not exist.
+There were never a Roman Arthur Conan Doyle or Stephen King.
 A student of Latin seeking extensive reading material is stuck with Gallic wars and lives of saints.
 But what if classical or mediaeval writers were more inventive?

-_Stories Never Written_ is an attempt to use AI to produce Latin reading material that would resonate better with the modern reader.
+_Stories Never Written_ is an attempt to use AI to produce Latin reading material that could exist if thrillers and murder mystery were invented two thousand years ago.
 Reading material is the word.
 This is not great literature, and not even great Latin.
-The text is left unaltered, minor grammatical mistakes and AI hallucinations intact.
+The text is left unaltered, minor grammatical mistakes, anachronisms, and AI hallucinations intact.
+ChatGPT can write, but it can't think.

 # Stories